NesquikMike/ReportWriter/README.md

   1. This bit might be finnicky so feel free to phone me if something goes wrong!
 Firstly I remember you mentioning that you might update your computer in which case it might have updated Python 3 for you.
-Let's check this exit your current Terminal and open a new one, then do `$ python3 --version` if you get an output along the lines of:
+Let's check this.
+Exit your current Terminal and open a new one, then do `$ python3 --version` if you get an output along the lines of:
         ```bash
         $ python3 --version
         Python 3.6.1
         ```
       then we can skip to the next step!
-If instead it says something along the lines of `Python 2.7` or something else completely differently then we need to install Python 3!
+If instead it says something along the lines of `Python 2.7` or something else completely different then we need to install Python 3!
 You can do this by following the instructions in this video: [How to Install Python 3 on Mac](https://www.youtube.com/watch?v=0hGzGdRQeak)

   2. Now that Python 3 is installed.
-We are going to install a package that will allow python to use Microsoft Word documents.
+We are going to install a package that will allow Python to use Microsoft Word documents.
 To do this run
         ```
         $ sudo pip3 install python-docx